- Posted on

-While traditionally, investors used to evaluate their success based on their financial gains only, but today things have changed.
+While traditionally, investors used to evaluate their success based on their financial gains only, today things have changed.
 With climate change becoming an issue of global concern; more and more prominent investors, businesses and institutions are realizing the risks associated with a capitalistic mindset.
 It is not surprising therefore that the topic of sustainable finance has been gaining a lot of traction over the last decade.
 So the question arises “What is Sustainable Finance”

 Sustainable finance (also known as Green finance) refers to the process of taking environmental, social, and governance (ESG) considerations into account when making investment decisions in the financial sector, leading to more long-term investments in sustainable economic activities and projects.
 Or in simpler words, Sustainable finance involves making investment decisions that consider not only financial returns but also environmental, social, and governance factors.

-Activities that fall under the heading of sustainable finance, to name just a few, include sustainable funds, green bonds, impact investing, microfinance, active ownership, credits for sustainable projects, and development of the whole financial system in a more sustainable way.
+Activities that fall under the heading of sustainable finance, to name just a few, include sustainable funds, green bonds, impact investing, microfinance, active ownership, credits for sustainable projects, and the development of the whole financial system in a more sustainable way.

 Why do we need sustainable financing?

-We are at a brink of a mass extinction event.
+We are on a brink of a mass extinction event.
 Global warming is breaking new records; we are witnessing the effect of climate change all over the world.
 We have been brought to the brink of catastrophic climate change as a result of an economic system that has failed to account for externalities that have negative environmental impacts.

 Sustainability is no longer a niche term.
 It has become a necessity.
 We need to restore our planet and we need to do it quickly.
 And that’s where sustainable financing becomes vital.
 The transformation to a more sustainable economy requires enormous investments (e.g. in energy production or waste management).
 As per an estimate, humanity will need to spend an additional USD 600 to 800 billion per year to reverse the biodiversity crisis by 2030.
-This is in addition to USD 2.5-3 trillion per year needed to achieve the UN sustainable development goal in developing countries.
+This is in addition to the USD 2.5-3 trillion per year needed to achieve the UN sustainable development goal in developing countries.

 Finance has to be a key lever to influence sustainable outcomes, and the financial sector, as an intersection for capital allocation, is to play a major role in promoting sustainability and sustainable management.

-How does sustainable financing works?
+How does sustainable financing work?

 Finance is the management of money and includes activities such as investing, borrowing, lending, budgeting, saving, and forecasting.
 Here we are going to keep our focus on sustainable investment.